- Lawnmaster 20VMWGT – The Only Tool Your Lawn Needs! - November 21, 2023

 - If you plan on mounting this orchid bare-rooted, then you must take time out to water them several times per day.

-How Much Water To Give During Fall and Winter?
+Water Requirements During Fall and Winter

 - New growths of Coelogyne Ccristata mature around fall/ autumn and this is the time when you should start to decrease both the quantity as well as the frequency of watering.